 Opposition’s Platform Dilemma: ADC or New Party

-The LND argues that a fresh party would provide a principled and sustainable foundation for the alliance, free from existing party constraints.
+LND argues new party offers principled foundation free from existing constraints.

 The Stakes: Rescuing Nigeria or Political Power Play

-“There is an urgent need to rescue Nigeria from the grips of nepotism, hunger, impunity, corruption, insecurity, insurgency, and poor governance.
+Urgent need to rescue Nigeria from nepotism, hunger, impunity, corruption, insecurity, poor governance.

 Whether this vision will galvanize Nigerians across ethnic and regional divides remains a critical question.